cmanallen/flask-compose/README.md

 #### Why

 REST resources have well known behaviors that rarely deviate on a per resource basis.
 Knowing this, resources should lend themselves to reuse.
 However, as often happens in glue code, there is just enough variability between resources that reuse is either impossible or impractical.
-The "decorator design pattern" was concieved as an attempt to address this type of problem.
+The "Decorator Design Pattern" was concieved as an attempt to address this type of problem.
 This library encourages its use through its routing system.

 #### Philosophy

-This library encourages the use of the "decorator design pattern".
-Not to be confused with Python's decorators, the "decorator design pattern" is an object-oriented way of annotating behavior.
-The naming of these two concepts is not accidental.
-Python's decorators describe on a function-based level what the "decorator design pattern" describes on an object-based level.
+This library encourages the use of the "Decorator Design Pattern".
+Not to be confused with Python's decorators, the "Decorator Design Pattern" is an object-oriented approach to annotating behavior.
+The naming of these two concepts is not coincidental.
+Python's decorators describe on a function-based level what the "Decorator Design Pattern" describes on an object-based level.

 #### Credits